SmogDr/edar_coursebook/docs/09-measure.md

 Let's review a few common sampling strategies here.

 ### Simple Random Sampling
 Simple random sampling means that samples are randomly collected from across the population and over a period of time where the population characteristics (especially those characteristics being measured) remain constant.
-The main advantage of simple random sampling is that, when done correctly, your collected sample should be unbiased and representative of the population.
-The issue here, of course, is making sure you collect the sample correctly.
+The main advantage of simple random sampling is that, when done correctly, your data should be unbiased and representative of the population.
+The main issue with simple random sampling is that it can be hard to do "correctly".

 <div class="rmdnote">
-<p>To collect a simple random sample correctly, you need to ensure three things:</p>
+<p>To collect a simple random sample, you need to ensure three things:</p>
 <ol style="list-style-type: decimal">
 <li>that your sampling method gives <strong><em>every single member</em></strong> of the population an <strong><em>equal chance</em></strong> of being selected.</li>
 <li>that your population remains relatively unchanged during the sampling window.<br />